SVENTRIPIKAL/compose-my-pokedex/README.md

 - viewmodel is passed as argument to app ui for easy data retrieval
 - added lower nav bar for additional choices [details / search / quit]
 - sends get requests to [2] different apis for data and icons via retrofit
-- class converter created for handlinng list & map storage in room database
+- class converter created for handling list & map storage in room database
 - calls to database are made asynchronously in order to operate on the main thread
 - database class created using singleton method & initialized upon viewmodel startup
 - downloaded data is saved internally upon application destruction via room database &nbsp;